Electronic Signature Solution to eSign Online. ISO 27001 Certified.

 • Continuous monitoring, internal audits, and management review.

-• The 2022 update added explicit controls for cloud services, threat intelligence, and data masking.
+The 2022 update also added explicit controls for cloud services, threat intelligence, and data masking.

-For a customer signing a contract through QuickSigner, this means the platform’s handling of that document — from upload to storage to deletion — operates under a regime that has been independently audited against an internationally recognized framework.
-For organizations subject to GDPR, HIPAA-adjacent workflows, or any compliance regime requiring vendor due diligence, this dramatically simplifies the vendor risk assessment process.
+For a customer signing a contract through QuickSigner, this carries real weight.
+In practice, the platform handles that document under an audited regime from upload to storage to deletion.
+An independent auditor has tested that regime against an internationally recognized framework.
+For organizations subject to GDPR, HIPAA-adjacent workflows, or any regime requiring vendor due diligence, that dramatically simplifies the vendor risk assessment.
+Many eSignature tools advertise enterprise-grade security, yet far fewer hold a current ISO/IEC 27001 certificate.
+As the reviews and ISO certification breakdown shows, the distinction matters.

 Adobe-Certified Signatures: What That Phrase Actually Means

-When you sign a PDF through QuickSigner and the recipient opens it in Adobe Acrobat Reader, they see a green checkmark and a message confirming the signature is valid and the document hasn’t been modified since signing.
-No warnings.
-No “unknown signature” yellow triangles.
-No instructions to install a third-party trust certificate.
+Picture this.
+You sign a PDF through QuickSigner, and the recipient opens it in Adobe Acrobat Reader.
+Right away, they see a green checkmark and a message confirming the signature is valid and unchanged since signing.
+No warnings appear.
+No “unknown signature” yellow triangles show up.
+And no instructions tell them to install a third-party trust certificate.

 How Small and Medium Businesses Use QuickSigner

-The platform is designed for the document types SMBs sign every day:
+The platform suits the document types SMBs sign every day:

-• Contracts and service agreements — fixed-term, retainer, project-based.
+• Contracts and service agreements — fixed-term, retainer, or project-based.

 • Non-disclosure agreements — single and mutual.

-• Employment contracts and HR documents — offer letters, NDAs, policy acknowledgments.
+• Employment and HR documents — offer letters, NDAs, policy acknowledgments.

-• Real estate paperwork — lease agreements, rental contracts, brokerage forms (where local law permits e-signature).
+• Real estate paperwork — lease agreements, rental contracts, and brokerage forms where local law permits e-signature.

 • Sales orders and proposals — including those generated from CRMs via the API.